Svito-zar/gesticulator/README.md

 If you set the `run_name` argument during training, then please provide the path to the saved model checkpoint by using the `--model_file` option.

 The generated motion is stored in the `results/<run_name>/generated_gestures` folder 1) in the exponential map format 2) as `.mp4` videos and 3) as 3D coordinates (which can be used for objective evaluation).

+For nice visualization you can use the following repository: https://github.com/jonepatr/genea_visualizer

 ### Quantitative evaluation